 Once you know what needs to be done and who will do it, it’s time to make a plan of action for your team to follow.
 Having a well-thought plan that’s been clearly mapped out from the beginning can eliminate additional “work about work” at a later time.

 To start, make sure each of your team’s projects have a clear plan.
-Mapping out a project from the start ensures that realistic timelines are in place for each project milestone, all the way up to completion.
+Planning out a project from the start ensures that realistic timelines are in place for each project milestone, all the way up to completion.
 Each person knows who is responsible for completing a piece of the puzzle and has 360-insight into what’s underway and what has been completed.
-Then, coordinate and schedule all of your projects across your program that make’s the most of your team’s time.
+Then, coordinate and schedule all of your projects across your program that makes the most of your team’s time.

 Using a work management tool can help you set up all of the smaller tasks that lead to accomplishing a larger goal.
 Making use of existing or custom templates within Asana can help you replicate a process that’s worked before and make sure that no step is left out and no work slips through the cracks.